Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Convergence of the out-forest

-\end{proof} \begin{corollary} Theorem \ref{thm.convoutforest} holds conditionally on the resulting multigraph being simple. \end{corollary} \begin{proof} Let $\rho(n)=\inf\{k\geq 1:B_n(k)>0\}$, and note that the event that the multigraph formed by the configuration model on $n$ vertices is simple is equal to $\{\rho(n)=\infty\}$.
+\begin{proposition} \cref{prop:convoutforest} holds conditionally on the resulting multigraph being simple. \end{proposition} \begin{proof} Let $\rho(n)=\inf\{k\geq 1:B_n(k)>0\}$, and note that the event that the multigraph formed by the configuration model on $n$ vertices is simple is equal to $\{\rho(n)=\infty\}$.
 Proposition \ref{prop.anomalousedges} shows that we do not observe any anomalous edges far beyond the timescale in which we explore the largest components of the out-forest.
 This allows us to conclude that all of the results we prove using the exploration up to time $O(n^{2/3})$ are also true conditioned on $\{\rho(n)=\infty\}$.
-This follows from the proof of Theorem 3.2 in \cite{josephComponentSizesCritical2014}. \end{proof} All results that follow are obtained by studying the exploration up to time $O(n^{2/3})$, so will also be true conditional on the resulting directed multigraph being simple.
+This follows from the proof of Theorem 3.2 in \cite{josephComponentSizesCritical2014}. \end{proof} The results that follow are all obtained by studying the exploration up to time $O(n^{2/3})$, so will also be true conditional on the resulting directed multigraph being simple.